gingerdeer/gingerdeer.github.io/serious.md

 entries_layout: list
 ---

 Welcome to the personal homepage of Pentti Sunila.
-I'm a weathered software professional who has recently been involved mostly in Community Management, DevRel, and Competitive Development.
+I'm a weathered software professional who has recently been involved mostly in Project & Community Management, and also DevRel.
 In online circles, you may run into me as "pena" or a variant thereof.

 ###  Some current activities: